genai-impact/ecologits/docs/tutorial/providers/google.md

 # Google Gemini

-This guide is focuses on the integration of :seedling: **EcoLogits** with the [Google Gemini official python client :octicons-link-external-16:](https://github.com/google-gemini/generative-ai-python).
+This guide focuses on the integration of :seedling: **EcoLogits** with the [Google Gemini official python client :octicons-link-external-16:](https://github.com/google-gemini/generative-ai-python).

 Official links: